 Honduras Population 2015

-For every square kilometre of Honduran territory, there is an average of 64 people here which equates to 166 per square mile and makes Honduras the 12th most densely populated country in the world today.
+The Republic of Honduras has a land mass of 112,492 square kilometres (43,278 square miles) making it the 102nd largest country with regards to surface area alone.
+For every square kilometre of Honduran territory, there is an average of 64 people here which equates to 166 per square mile and makes Honduras the 128th most densely populated country in the world today.

 The capital and largest city of Haiti is Tegucigalpa, commonly called Tegus.
 Tegus is the administrative and political center of the country .
 The city's infrastructure has not kept up with the rapid growth, which has led to widespread poverty and condensed living.
 Tegus has a population of about 1.12 million with a density of 5,600 people per square kilometer (14,516/square mile).

 Other major cities include San Pedro Sula (pop: 639,000), Choloma (223,000), La Ceiba (174,000).

 The vast majority of the population of Honduras consider themselves to be white or Mestizo.
 About 90% of the population is Mestizo (mixed European and Amerindian ancestry).
 In addition, 7% are of American Indian descent while 2% declare themselves to be black.